Black snake in the blue tank

 Black corn snake as a pet

-Care of black corn snakes
+Care of corn black snake

-Corn snakes require little maintenance but need a warm place since they cannot stand the cold.
+Corn snakes require little maintenance but need a warm place since they cannot stand with the cold.
 Even though their setup is still straightforward, they may live happy, healthy lives with a tank of the right size and adequate heating.

 Water tank